remi-daigle/MarxanConnect/README.md

 (**WARNING!
 MarxanConnectGUI is 'pre-alpha' and is not yet fully operational, download at your own risk**)

-Please download the [MarxanConnectSetupWindows.exe](https://github.com/remi-daigle/MarxanConnectGUI/releases/download/0.0.0/MarxanConnectSetupWindows.exe) installer file, run it, and follow the instructions.
+Please download the latest [MarxanConnectSetupWindows.exe](https://github.com/remi-daigle/MarxanConnectGUI/releases) installer file, run it, and follow the instructions.
 Alternatively (for advanced users only), follow the [Building from source](https://github.com/remi-daigle/MarxanConnectGUI#building-from-source) instructions to use the latest bleeding edge version of the app.

 ### Mac and Linux Installers:
 (in progress)